CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal_cloud.md

 * Google [Cloud Storage](https://cloud.google.com/storage),
 * Microsoft [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) etc.

-Below are described in more detail how to use GDAL with public files from URL (VSICURL) and private files in S3 (VSIS3) storage.
-Special attention is on CSC Allas service and supercomputers.
-For using GDAL in supercomputer, a module including [GDAL](../../../apps/gdal.md), must be activated.
+More details on how to use GDAL with public files from URL (VSICURL) and private files in S3 (VSIS3) storage are given below.
+Special attention is on CSC Allas object storage service and supercomputers.
+For using GDAL on a supercomputer, a module including [GDAL](../../../apps/gdal.md), must be activated.

 ## Reading public files from URL

-[VSICURL](https://gdal.org/user/virtual_file_systems.html#vsicurl) can be used for reading of files available via URL.
+[VSICURL](https://gdal.org/user/virtual_file_systems.html#vsicurl) can be used for reading files available via URL.
 Public objects in S3 storage usually also have an URL, so this works also for public S3 files.
-VSICURL supports also partial reading of files, so it works well with cloud-optimized file formats.
-VSICURL supports also basic authentication.
+VSICURL also supports partial reading of files, so it works well with cloud-optimized file formats.
+VSICURL also supports basic authentication.

 ```
 # A public file